Mark 7

 Mark 7:6-7.
 See Comments Matthew 15:7-9.

-Q: Why do the words spoken by the Lord Jesus differ in some regards when we say that the Bible is Holy Spirit dictated?
-A: This question concerns the translation of the Word (See Comments Mark 4:35-41 about the difference between Holy Spirit dictated and inspired).
-The writer translates what the Holy Spirit gives to each writer; therefore, one writer gets the verse in one way, and another writer gets the verse in a different way; each writer has their own purpose in writing.
-The Lord speaking here, the Holy Spirit who talks in the heart, gives the writer understanding at that moment according to the will of the Lord.
-What this writer should understand, the voice in the heart will tell; there, it might be a little bit different but never be different meaning; you can check it out.
-Each writer has the Holy Spirit in their heart, and even if they use their heart to understand who is the One that leads that heart?
-That is the key.
-The Holy Spirit will give the Word that it should be put in each Gospel, a little bit different for a purpose, but no meaning changed.
-Don’t forget as well; we have it before: the Lord speaks here, and the next day, the same thing the Lord speaks again.
-The degree of meaning can be slightly different on each day that happened; not everything happened in one day; one page of the Bible, how many days could it be?
-That is why Matthew and Mark got the words slightly different but with the same meaning.
+Q: Why, in the Gospels, do the words spoken by the Lord Jesus differ in some respects, yet we say that the Bible is Holy Spirit-dictated?
+A: This question concerns the translation of the Word (see Comments Mark 4:35-41 about the difference between Holy Spirit dictated and inspired).
+The writer receives specific words to put down because all are dictated, what it should put down, by the Holy Spirit.
+Each writer of the Gospel does not put their own understanding in; the writer receives a straight understanding; no thinking from their own is written down.
+This writer writes this verse, another writer writes a different verse; each writer has their own purpose.
+The Lord speaks to each of them, and each writer records as their heart tells; the Holy Spirit, who speaks in the heart, gives the understanding to the writer in that moment according to the will of the Lord.
+The voice of the Holy Spirit in the heart will tell what the writer should understand.
+The content might be a little bit different from writer to writer, but there will never be a different meaning; anyone can check it out.
+Each writer has the Holy Spirit in the heart, and even if they use their heart to understand, who is the One who leads that heart?
+This is the key: the Holy Spirit will give the Word to be put in each Gospel; a little bit different for a purpose, but no meaning changed.
+Don’t forget, as well, the Lord speaks today here, the next day there; the same thing the Lord speaks again and again, so the degree of meaning can be slightly different on each day that happens.
+Not everything that the Lord Jesus did on earth happened in one day; on one page of the Bible, how many days could be covered?
+That is why the Gospels of Matthew, Mark, and Luke use slightly different wording, but all convey the same meaning.

 And having called to Him the multitude again, He said to them, Listen to Me , all, and understand: